it-projects-llc/tg-addons/tg_website_sale_loyalty/README.rst

 * Add rewards if not exist

-* In "Nationality programs" section add nationality
+* In "Apply to nationalities" section add nationality

 * Save